 Does the number of dispensing practices vary by ICB?

-ICB-level

 Some ICBs have far more dispensing practices than others, and subsequently receive more of their total payments from prescribing.

 Lincolnshire ICB has the largest proportion of practices that are dispensing, with 55 out of 85 (65%).
 Conversely, metropolitan ICBs - such as those in London, Birmingham and Manchester - have 0 dispensing practices.